Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/multiple_materials.rst

 material is as follows:

-- In Object mode, apply the base material to the whole object (as shown in :doc:`Assigning a material </render/blender_render/materials/assigning_a_material>`)
+- In Object Mode, apply the base material to the whole object (as shown in :doc:`Assigning a material </render/blender_render/materials/assigning_a_material>`)
 - Create/select the second material (the whole object will change to this new material).
 - In the Active Material box (2), re-select the base material.